yashmadan123/mslearn-openai/Instructions/Labs/getting-started.md

-# Develop Generative AI solutions with Azure OpenAI Service
+# Generate Code and Images with Azure OpenAI Services

 ### Overall Estimated Duration: 4 Hours
 ### Overview

-This hands-on labs offer a comprehensive introduction to Azure OpenAI Service.
-You will begin by configuring the service and integrating Azure OpenAI SDKs into your application.
-Techniques in prompt engineering will refine interactions, and you'll also gain skills in generating and enhancing code.
-The DALL-E model will be utilized for image generation, and you will explore the use of your own data for retrieval-augmented generation (RAG).
-Additionally, you will delve into content filtering to manage and regulate generated outputs.
-Throughout the labs, you'll gain practical experience with real-world AI applications, learn best practices for deploying and scaling these services in a production environment, and understand how to integrate various Azure services to develop resilient, scalable, and secure AI-powered applications.
+In this hands-on-lab, you will explore the capabilities of Azure OpenAI Service models in generating and enhancing code using natural language prompts.
+You will learn how these models can assist in coding by generating new code, fixing bugs in existing code, and providing detailed comments.
+Additionally, you will gain an understanding of how these models can explain and simplify complex code, making it easier to comprehend and improve.
+The lab will also introduce you to the DALL-E model, where you will practice generating original images by submitting natural language prompts, focusing on the creative potential of AI in visual content creation.

 ## Objective

-This lab is aimed to give learners hands-on experience with Azure OpenAI resources, deploy and explore models using the Completions and Chat playgrounds, and experiment with prompts, parameters, and code generation.
-By completing this lab
+This exercise aims to improve participants' skills in generating and refining code with Azure OpenAI and creating and modifying images using the DALL-E model to achieve desired outcomes.
+By completing this lab, you will learn:

-Participants will learn:

 1. **Generate and improve code with Azure OpenAI Service**: The goal of this hands-on exercise is to demonstrate how to effectively generate and refine code using Azure OpenAI.
 Participants will improve their abilities to create and refine code with Azure OpenAI Service tools and approaches.